EURECA

 Description:

-The agricultural cooperative "Lentamente" is composed of a group from the rural province of Benevento, in southern Italy.
-This is an area of emigration, with an average of over 5000 people annually changing their residence within this province alone.
-This migration is driven by certain characteristics of rural areas, including a lack of transportation, limited services, a scarcity of quality employment, and a lack of opportunities for diverse experiences.
-These individuals have experienced migration, and after various experiences and years in other places, they have decided to return to their homeland.
+The agricultural cooperative "Lentamente" comprises a collective hailing from the rural province of Benevento, situated in southern Italy.
+This region witnesses significant emigration, with an average of over 5000 individuals annually relocating within this province alone.
+Such migration is propelled by various factors prevalent in rural areas, including transportation limitations, inadequate services, a dearth of quality employment opportunities, and a lack of diverse experiences.
+Many of the cooperative’s members have firsthand migration backgrounds and, after diverse experiences and years away, opted to return to their origins.

-Lentamente was awarded the ILC Award in 2022—a prize from the International Land Coalition, the largest and most comprehensive alliance dealing with land rights, a true global alliance of civil society, farmer organizations, and United Nations agencies.
+In 2022, Lentamente was honoured with the ILC Award—a recognition bestowed by the International Land Coalition, the most extensive and inclusive alliance addressing land rights, serving as a global coalition of civil society, farmer organizations, and United Nations agencies.

-They produce wheat, flour, fresh vegetables, legumes, honey, hazelnut cream, pasta, and tomato sauce.
-It has a processing laboratory and a honey packaging laboratory, and currently manages several hectares of land where it also produces olive oil and wine.
+Their product range encompasses wheat, flour, fresh produce, legumes, honey, hazelnut cream, pasta, and tomato sauce.
+Additionally, they operate processing and honey packaging facilities and presently manage several hectares of land where they also cultivate olive trees and grapevines to produce olive oil and wine.

 Read More